jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_trainer.md

 The method first converts the `self.device` attribute (which represents the current device being used for training) into a `torch.device` object.
 Then, it compares this device object with the `torch.device("cpu")` object, which represents the CPU device.

-If the two device objects are equal, meaning the current device is the CPU, the method returns `True`.
-Otherwise, it returns `False`.
+If the two device objects are equal, the method returns `True`, indicating that the current device is the CPU.
+Otherwise, it returns `False`, indicating that the current device is not the CPU.

 #### **Method Details**
 The given code is a method named `is_cpu_training` that belongs to a class.
 It checks if the current device being used for training is the CPU.